-This page walks each category, the vendors that show up most often in real deployments, and the honest fit for smaller operators and contract pumpers.
+This page walks each category, the vendors that show up most often in real deployments, and the honest fit for independent producers running anywhere from a handful of wells to 2,000+.

 Tank Level Sensors